Random Schrodinger operators on long boxes, noise explosion and the GOE: Introduction

 The concept of localization for random Schr\"odinger operators was introduced by \cite{Anderson}.
 As more and more diagonal noise is added to the Laplacian of a large box, the eigenvectors change from being spread out over the entire box to localized on smaller regions.
 It is believed (see, for example, \cite{Altshuler}, \cite{efetov}) that near this transition the eigenvalue process is GOE-like, and, as the noise increases, it is approximately Poisson.

-This transition from GOE to Poisson can be analyzed in the long-box case.
-We have
+In the long box case, we have a related phenomenon.
+As $n\to\infty$, we get a limiting point process $\Lambda_{m,\sigma}$ depending on the noise.
+In a certain scaling, when $\sigma\to 0$, this $\Lambda_{m,\sigma}$ converges to the eigenvalue process of an $m\times m$ Gaussian random matrix.
+More precisely, we have

-\begin{theorem}[Eigenvalue process transition] Consider boxes in $\mathbb Z^2$ with fixed base $\Z_m$.
-Consider the process of eigenvalues of where $V$ are diagonal matrices with independent, mean zero, variance 1 entries with bounded third moment.
-Then \begin{itemize} \item For almost all $\lambda^*\in [0,1]$, for appropriate subsequences, this process has a limit $\Lambda_\sigma$ which depends on $m$, $\lambda^*$. \item{} As $\sigma\to 0$, the the process $\Lambda_\sigma$ converges to the (randomly shifted) eigenvalue process of a random matrix with independent Gaussian entries. \item For every $\sigma$, the process $\Lambda_\sigma$ is the zero process of the determinant of a $m+1$-dimensional matrix-valued analytic function described by a stochastic differential equation. \end{itemize} \end{theorem} \begin{remark} To illustrate the GOE-to-Poisson transition, it is possible to show that \begin{itemize} \item {\it as $\sigma\to\infty$ the process $\Lambda_\sigma$ converges to the Poisson point process.} \end{itemize} We plan to do this in a subsequent article. \end{remark}
+\begin{theorem}[Eigenvalue process transition] Consider boxes in $\mathbb Z^2$ with fixed base $\Z_m$ and fix a weight $0<r\le 1$.
+Consider the process of eigenvalues of

+where $V$ are diagonal matrices with independent, mean zero, variance 1 entries with bounded third moment.
+Then \begin{itemize} \item For almost all $\lambda^*\in (-2(1-r\cos(\pi/(m+1))),2(1-r\cos(\pi/(m+1)))$, for appropriate subsequences, this process has a limit $\Lambda_{\sigma}$ which depends on $m, r$ and $\lambda^*$. \item{} As $\sigma\to 0$, the process ${\sigma^{-1}}\Lambda_\sigma$ converges to the (randomly shifted) eigenvalue process of a random matrix with independent {real} Gaussian entries. \item For every $\sigma$, the process $\Lambda_\sigma$ is the zero process of the determinant of a $m$-dimensional matrix-valued analytic function described by a stochastic differential equation. \end{itemize} \end{theorem} \begin{remark} To illustrate the transition to Poisson, it is possible to show that \begin{itemize} \item {\it as $\sigma\to\infty$ the process $\Lambda_\sigma$ converges to the Poisson point process.} \end{itemize} We plan to do this in a subsequent article. \end{remark}